CS222-UIUC/course-project-group-42/README.md

 # Reinstallation

 To reinstall this application, download all of the documents in this GitHub to your local code editor.
-In the “test-app” directory, run `npm install` and `npm start` in the terminal which will then pull up the site in a browser.
+In the “test-app” directory, run `yarn start` and `flask run` in the terminal which will then pull up the site in a browser.
 From there, enter your Canvas API token which will then pull up a complete list of your assignments in Canvas sorted by date.

 # Project Roles
 |Rohan Shah  | Ben Taylor |Rachel Samojedny |Rohan Vanjani |